Definition and EtiologyTop

 1. Nonpharmacologic management:

 1) Dietary modifications: A balanced high-calorie meal may improve colonic transit through the gastrocolic reflex.
 Adequate fiber, fluids, and prunes or prune juice are recommended.

-2) Lifestyle modifications: Lack of regular physical activity or sedentary lifestyle may worsen constipation.
+2) Lifestyle modifications: Lack of regular physical activity or sedentary lifestyle and prolonged sitting may worsen constipation.

 3) Discontinue drugs that can cause constipation (if possible).

 4) Manual maneuvers: Digital disimpaction for removal of stool from the rectum, pelvic floor support during defecation in patients with rectocele or pelvic floor weakness.